 The common thing we hear from the college coaches is that the video they receive are Not Good.

-This is one of our advantages; not only have we played at collegiate & professional levels, but we stay plugged in to what college & professional coaches are looking for in a video presentation.
+This is one of my advantages; not only have I played at collegiate & professional levels, but stay plugged in to what college & professional coaches are looking for in a video presentation.

-- If you are on the opposite side of the field it’s hard to see anything.
-So only put these clips if it’s an assist or goal.
+- If you are on the opposite side of the field it’s hard to see anything. [this is frustrating to coaches] So, only put these clips if it’s an assist or goal.

 - Get highlights from games where you’re playing high competition.

-- Try to get 20-30 clips from 1 game.
-The fewer the games you use the better because it shows you are consistent.
+- Try to get 20-30 clips from 1-2 games.
+The fewer the games, the better because it shows you are consistent.
 A few clips from 4-5 games shows you only do a couple good things each game.

 - Use a few captions… “physical or aggressive” , “running off the ball” , “goal”